kizniche/Mycodo/3.5/README.md

 #### I

 The integral path takes the error and multiplies it by K<sub>i</sub>, then integrates it (K<sub>i</sub> · 1/s).
 As the error changes over time, the integral will continually sum it and multiply it by the constant K<sub>i</sub>.
-It integral is used to remove constant errors in the control system.
-If using P alone produces an output that allows a constant error, the integral will increase the output until the error decreases.
+The integral is used to remove perpetual error in the control system.
+If using P alone produces an output that produces a perpetual error (if the measured sensor value never reaches the set point), the integral will increase the output until the error decreases and the set point is reached.

 #### D